 Is it compiled or interpreted?

-There is an interpreter written in Haskell, and a compiler to C99.
+There is an interpreter written in Haskell, and a work-in-progress native code compiler.
 This enables you to try code interactively in the interpreter, then compile it to run efficiently.

 Is it stable?